Dehkt/4-Bit_Full_Adder/README.md

 ![elaborateddesign](https://github.com/user-attachments/assets/eb174f81-7981-4b62-89ce-11ab3da7df60)

 4. **Netlist Generation**
-   - Generate a netlist from the synthesized RTL for further processing.
+   - Generate a netlist from the synthesized RTL.

 5. **Layout Synthesis**
-   - Perform layout synthesis to create the physical representation of the circuit.
+   - Perform layout synthesis using sky130pdk.

 6. **Static Timing Analysis (STA) with OpenSTA**
    - Analyze the timing of the design to ensure it meets performance requirements.